cadebrown/old.cade.site/readme.md

   * [GitHub Buttons](https://buttons.github.io/): includes the style in the head element, so just paste the element!
   * Google Analytics: for analyzing your web traffic

-most configuration options for software are available in:
+Most configuration options for software are available in:

   * `_config.yml`: this is where links/usernames/default settings go
   * individual page front matter (i.e. between `---`s at the start of the file), which can override those defaults
   * `_includes/head.html`: this is where you could customize versions/loading order of script tags and whatnot

-### tips
+### Tips

-here are some tips
+Here are some tips for better performance/integration with your site:

   * use `.webp` files for images ([use `cwebp` if possible](https://developers.google.com/speed/webp/docs/cwebp))
   * to check your images, use [imagemagick](https://imagemagick.org/script/identify.php)